sudeepvision/sudeepvision.github.io/blog/glacier_ctf_2024_qamu_reverse_engineering_challenge/README.md

 ## Summary

 Recently in Glacier CTF 2024, there was an interesting challenge called "qamu".
+This challenge simulates confidential computing in a hypervisor that executes a program in a VM.

 You can download the challenge from [here](https://github.com/sudeepvision/sudeepvision.github.io/blob/main/blog/glacier_ctf_2024_qamu_reverse_engineering_challenge/qamu.tar.gz)